Nezumigaseki, one of the three ancient barriers of Oshu, crossed by Minamoto no Yoshitsune and Matsuo Basho (Tsuruoka City, Yamagata Prefecture)

 The "Nenju no Matsu" Pine has been cared for by generations since the Edo period

-The "Nenju no Matsu" (Nenju Pine) is a black pine that was planted in the garden of the owner of Murakamiya Ryokan (Murakamiya Ryokan, closed in 1960) about 400 years ago.
-It has been cared for by generations and has been carefully protected by the local government even after the inn closed down.
+The "Prayer Bead Pine"is a black pine tree that was planted in the garden of the Murakamiya Inn (Murakamiya Inn, which closed in 1960) about 400 years ago.
+It has been cared for by generations of the family and, even after the inn closed, has been carefully protected by the local government.

 The main trunk is about 4m tall and has a circumference of about 1.2m, but the branches stretch out about 20m towards the east, creeping along the ground.
 Currently, the "Nenju no Matsu Garden" has been developed around the tree, and it has become a place of relaxation for the local residents